 Cheaper, better and controversialNo state in the U.S. consumes more diesel than California; home to the nation’s busiest ports where trucks and trains come and go to transport goods to consumers across the country.

 Diesel bills too run high in the Golden State, where fossil fuels are taxed more than in other states.
-But fleets can often trim those bills with renewable diesel, which is typically less expensive than conventional diesel
+But fleets can often trim those bills with renewable diesel, which is typically less expensive than conventional diesel and offers more impressive performance characteristics.

 Propel Diesel HPR, which is sold at stations throughout the state, was selling for $5.99 a gallon near Long Beach on Sunday.
 The average price for conventional diesel in Long Beach on that same day was $6.31, according to AAA.
 Other Propel stations also sell Diesel HPR at prices below traditional diesel.